hribcek/displaymode/README.md

 Display 1:
 800 x 600 @75.0Hz *
 ```

-where each row is the width x height in pixels.  `*` indicates the current mode, and `!` indicates modes that are not usable for the desktop.
+`*` indicates the current mode, and `!` indicates modes not usable for the desktop.

 ## Other options

-`./displaymode h` prints a summary of the options.
+`./displaymode h` or `./displaymode --help` prints a summary of the options.

-`./displaymode v` prints the version and copyright notice.
+`./displaymode v` or `./displaymode --version` prints the version and copyright notice.